See: Description

 In order to provide a contrast with the low-level API, this example performs the same logic as the low-level

 example above.
-It makes use of the RuntimeUtils.sel()
+It makes use of the RuntimeUtils.sel() function

 to obtain a selector rather than longer Runtime.INSTANCE.sel_getUid().
 It also uses the cls() and clsName()